5 Best Nasal Dilators for Snoring – Try These Tonight

 Are nasal dilators safe to use every night?

 Most nasal dilators are safe for nightly use.
 However, it’s important to follow the manufacturer’s instructions and to stop use if you experience any discomfort or irritation.
+If you’re unsure, check with a clinician.

 Can nasal dilators help with sleep apnea?